OmanOfficial Name: Sultanate of Oman

 Immigration: Royal Oman Police Immigration strictly enforces the Sultanate’s immigration laws, and penalties for immigration violations can include fines and/or jail time.
 U.S. citizens are encouraged to ensure that their passports and visas are in order prior to entering Oman.
 In, 2012 and 2013 at least eight U.S. citizens (individuals or families) were detained and later deported from Oman for immigration violations.

-Cultural Heritage: Like many countries, Oman prohibits the removal of what it considers cultural heritage items, including archaeological treasures, meteorites, rocks, and stones.
+Cultural Heritage: Like many countries, Oman prohibits the removal of what it deems cultural heritage items, including archaeological treasures, meteorites, rocks, and stones.
 Anyone suspected of engaging in such activity may be prosecuted under Omani law.
 U.S. citizens are strongly encouraged to check with Omani authorities before removing anything that may fall into this category.
-Two U.S. citizens were found guilty of removing stones and imprisoned in 2011.

 Money: The exchange rate is fairly constant to the U.S. dollar.
 Money exchanges may be done at banks, or using ATM machines.
 There is no black market for dollars, and no prohibition against exchanging money informally.
 Please note that many Omani individuals and businesses may not accept U.S. bills printed before the year 2006.

-Accessibility: While in Oman, individuals with disabilities may find accessibility and accommodation very different from that in the United States.
-While Omani law mandates that public transportation, and public and private buildings be accessible for persons with disabilities, this law is not strictly enforced.
+ACCESSIBLITLY: While in Oman, individuals with disabilities may find accessibility and accommodation very different from that in the United States.
+Although Omani law mandates that public transportation and public and private buildings be accessible for persons with disabilities, this law is not strictly enforced.
 Most public buildings in urban centers have wheelchair ramps and elevators.
 Outside of urban areas, however, access is greatly reduced.
-Public transportation has almost no amenities for disabled persons.
-There are also very few disabled parking facilities, and the government does not enforce those zones that do exist.
-Medical facilities have generally good access and a small cadre of professionals exists, again, almost entirely in urban centers, with expertise in working with disabled persons.
-Note, too, that Omanis are generally very hospitable and will try their utmost to accommodate any reasonable request for assistance.
+Accommodations are scarce for disabled persons taking public transportation.
+There are also very few parking spaces available for persons with disabilities, and the government does not enforce those zones that do exist.
+Medical facilities have generally good access, and a few professionals with expertise in working with disabled persons can be found in urban centers.
+Note that Omanis are generally very hospitable and will try their utmost to accommodate any reasonable request for assistance.